David-Durst/embeddedHaskellAetherling/README.txt

 The resulting designs are more area efficient than those produced by recent systems that generate image processing hardware from high-level language descriptions

-Now supported: To reproduce the experiments in the Evaluation (section 8 of paper)
+Now supported: To reproduce the experiments in the Evaluation (section 8 of paper):
 1. Type the following (without "") in the terminal: "cd /home/pldi/pldi/embeddedHaskellAetherling/"
 2. Type the following (without "") in the terminal: "pnr/run.sh"
     a.
 NOTE: This will take between 1 and 2 hours to run.
 It is doing synthesis and implementation using Xilinx Vivado Design Suite 2018.2 for many designs.